mlan/docker-postfix-amavis/README.md

 `SMTPD_SASL_CLIENTAUTH="client1:{plain}password1 client2:{plain}password2"`

-## Logging `SYSLOG_LEVEL`
+## Logging `SYSLOG_LEVEL`, `LOG_LEVEL`, `SA_DEBUG`

 The level of output for logging is in the range from 0 to 8.
-0 means emergency logging only, 1 for alert messages, 2 for critical messages only, 3 for error or worse, 4 for warning or worse, 5 for notice or worse, 6 for info or worse, 7 debug.
+1 means emergency logging only, 2 for alert messages, 3 for critical messages only, 4 for error or worse, 5 for warning or worse, 6 for notice or worse, 7 for info or worse, 8 debug.
 Default: `SYSLOG_LEVEL=4`

+Separately, `LOG_LEVEL` and `SA_DEBUG` control the loging level of amavisd-new and spamassasin respectively.
+`LOG_LEVEL` takes valued from 0 to 5 and `SA_DEBUG` is etier 1 (activeated) or 0 (deactivated).
+Note that these messages will only appear in the log if `SYSLOG_LEVEL` is 7 or greater.

 ## DNS records